DataDog/documentation/content/en/agent/faq/log4j_mitigation.md

 **If you are on an impacted version, to mitigate the vulnerability, the best option is to upgrade your Datadog Agent to v7.32.3 (v6.32.3) or later.**

-If you are not sure which version of the Agent you are using, see [Seeing if your Agent Version is vulnerable](#seeing-if-your-agent-version-is-vulnerable).
+If you are not sure which version of the Agent you are using, read [Seeing if your Agent Version is vulnerable](#seeing-if-your-agent-version-is-vulnerable).

 ## Upgrading your Agent